Running Experiments

 from eegnb.devices.eeg import EEG

-from eegnb.experiments.visual_n170 import n170
+from eegnb.experiments import VisualN170

 # Define some variables

-record_duration = 120
+record_duration = 120 # recording duration

-save_fn = generate_save_fn(board_name, experiment, subject, session)
+save_fn = generate_save_fn(board_name, experiment_name, subject_id, session_nb)

-# Setup EEG device
+# create device object

 eeg_device = EEG(device=board_name)